Master in Political Science: Comparative and European Politics

 The Master’s in Political Science is a one-year full-time programme, taught entirely in English.
 It has a workload of 60 ECTS credits and features four specialization streams.

-As a graduate of the Master’s programme in Political Science at VU University Amsterdam, you will be capable of working effectively in a multidisciplinary environment: you will be familiar with and have a solid foundation in the approaches used in the wider world of the social sciences.
+As a graduate of the Master’s programme in Political Science at Vrije Universiteit Amsterdam, you will be capable of working effectively in a multidisciplinary environment: you will be familiar with and have a solid foundation in the approaches used in the wider world of the social sciences.
 Graduates are well-equipped to undertake roles in organizations where coherent policy papers are produced, based on specialist reports from various disciplinary backgrounds.

 You can easily find yourself working as a policy analyst or advisor at a research institute or think-tank.
 Whether at the local, regional or national level, your knowledge of political processes and structures will enable you to make a contribution to administration and government in various sectors.
 Knowledge and skills gained from the programme will also be advantageous for a career in journalism.
 Besides that, a substansive amount of graduate students are working in a commercial environment as advisor or consultant.